Oblique serves as the single source of truth for authorization decisions in corporate environments, from HRIS to IdP.

 Requests

-Section titled “Justification”You need context to understand why a user or group has access to a resource.
+Section titled “Justifications”You need context to understand why a user or group has access to a resource.
 As part of every access change you make in Oblique—whether that change is direct or indirect—you can provide a justification for that change.

 Most justifications should be inferred, and not explicitly provided.
 For example, if a user is added to a team, the justification is that the user is a member of the team; or if a user’s role changes, the justification is that the user’s role has changed.
 Where additional justification is needed, it should be specific about the business need.